rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Introduction  <!-- omit in toc -->

-In this chapter we will talk about scripting in Lua, the tools required, and go over some techniques which you will probably find useful.
+In this chapter we'll talk about scripting in Lua, the tools required to assist with this, and some techniques which you may find useful.

 - [Code Editors](#code-editors)
 - [Coding in Lua](#coding-in-lua)